loophp/DockLatex/README.md

 The goals of this project are:

 * Automate as much as possible, by using a Makefile or a Taskfile;
-* To be agnostic of operating system; and
+* To be agnostic of operating system;
 * Provide an easy way to publish documents using 'Github Actions'.

 ## Usage

-The project includes a sample documtent, entitled index.tex.

 ### To build a document once